andrew/ultimate-awesome/README.md

 - [awesome-all-you-need-papers](https://github.com/kentonishi/awesome-all-you-need-papers) - A list of all "all you need" papers.
 Updated daily using the arXiv API.
 - [awesome-riotjs](https://github.com/pankajparashar-zz/awesome-riotjs) - A curated list of awesome riot.js resources!.
 - [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
+- [awesome-nlp-chinese-corpus](https://github.com/wangmuy/awesome-nlp-chinese-corpus) - A curated list of resources of chinese corpora for NLP(Natural Language Processing).
 - [awesome-xrpl](https://github.com/wojake/awesome-xrpl) - 😎 Awesome projects, links, and stuff with the XRPL, aka XRP Ledger.
 - [Awesome-Literature-ILoGs](https://github.com/Xtra-Computing/Awesome-Literature-ILoGs) - Awesome literature on imbalanced learning on graphs.
 - [awesome-Federated-Learning](https://github.com/ChanChiChoi/awesome-Federated-Learning) - Federated-learning.